rob-smallshire/cartouche/docs/source/usage.rst

 The ``Yields:`` heading, which can also be spelled ``Yield:`` is for the specification of the sequence of values returned by a *generator*.
 When documenting a generator, prefer to use ``Yields:`` over ``Returns:``.
-Note that Hieroglyph will *not* verify that the function being documented is actually a generator. he description can begin on the same line at the heading or indented on subsequent lines.
+Note that Cartouche will *not* verify that the function being documented is actually a generator. he description can begin on the same line at the heading or indented on subsequent lines.
 Both of the following are valid::